starfederation/datastar/site/static/md/reference/attribute_plugins.md

   - `.1s` - Throttle for 1 second.
   - `.noleading` - Throttle without leading edge.
   - `.trail` - Throttle with trailing edge.
+- `__duration` - Sets the interval duration for `data-on-interval`.
+  - `.500ms` - Interval duration of 500 milliseconds.
+  - `.1s` - Interval duration of 1 second.
+  - `.leading` - Execute the first interval immediately.
 - `__window` - Attaches the event listener to the `window` element.
 - `__outside` - Triggers when the event is outside the element.
 - `__prevent` - Calls `preventDefault` on the event listener.